srlinuxamericas/N92-evpn/README.md

 ## Connecting to the devices

-Find the nodename or IP address of the device and then use SSH.
+Find the nodename or IP address of the device from the above output and then use SSH.

 Username: `admin`